padrino/padrino-docs/posts/padrino-0-9-20-now-works-with-sinatra-1-2.md

 This will generate the project to use those templates by default and properly include them in the Gemfile!

 ## Namespaced Mounter Support

-Padrino’s project mounter now supports namespaced applications properly as follows:
+Padrino's project mounter now supports namespaced applications properly as follows:

     module ::SomeNamespace
       class AnApp < Padrino::Application; end